JulietteL31/Sogeti_test/README.md

 # Bonus
 You can add any new functionality in this wonderful project if you want to, in order to satisfy your PO 😉

+# New features

+## 1 : Modify a TODO

+### Description :
+The user can modify a todo via the modification form, located in the dedicated view of the todo
+### Specification :
+The title of the todo can't be modified

+## 2 : Delete one or more TODOS

+### Description :
+The user can delete one or more todos by checking them and clicking on the delete button at the bottom of the page
+### Specification :
+Warning : there is no confirmation window before deletion

+## 3 : Responsive design

+### Description:
+Enjoy your Kanban board on all screens !